Top 5 Kitchen Designs of All Time in Singapore

 Overall, we like how clean and simple the kitchen is, and the light colour palettes of grey, brown and white make it a very visually appealing space to exercise some culinary finesse.

-For those who envision not cooking a whole lot, or are constrained for space in a small unit, there are ways to go about customising a small corner to accommodate light cooking.
+For those who envision not cooking a whole lot, or are constrained for space in a small unit such as a 3-room HDB, there are ways to go about customising a small corner to accommodate light cooking.
 This brings us to a quaint little 2-bedder condominium in Grandeur Park Residences, located in the Bedok – Upper East Coast area.

 Instead of being a conventional kitchen with your stovetop and hood, the kitchen space has been converted to be more of pantry space, to facilitate a sink and some simple functions like a microwave and a coffee machine.
 The look is completed with a simple countertop with bar seats for the homeowners to enjoy meals or drinks.
 For the design style, the space adopts a wood-on-wood Scandinavian look, with contrasting orangey-red bar stools to add some pop and vibrancy.
 Overall, it exudes a very classic vibe that you might find in some older bars or cafes, and perfect for a small 2-bedder home.